ablerz/theme-starter/README.md

 Now you can make use of gulp by entering the follow line in the terminal and your up and running.

 ```
-gulp watch
+npm start
 ```

 ## How to
  You can make edit, create or remove Sass/scss and JS in the src directory.
 All scss and js files will be compiled in a minified version in the assets directory.
  You dont have to worry about dependencies they are already added with npm and compiled.
-Such as Jquerie and popper.js, which is needed for bootstrap.
+Such as Jquery, which is needed for bootstrap.

 ## Built With